M4A1(76)s Manufactured by Pressed Steel Car

 Production Order T-14608/3 : 25 tanks with HVSS manufactured: Serial Number 73836 / USA 30140226 through S/N 73860 / USA 30140250

-Introduction - First trials
+Introduction - First Trials

 In August 1942, a few months after Shermans began rolling off the assembly lines, the Ordnance Department began testing the feasibility of mounting a 76 mm gun in the standard D50878 turret (below left).
 The intention was to produce 1000 76mm armed Medium Tanks by the end of the year.
 Ultimately, the project was cancelled because it was determined that the small turret was unsuitable.
 In the meantime, development work was initiated on new Medium Tank designs known collectively as the T20 series.
 The T23, which mounted a 76mm gun in a larger turret, was never standardized due to various technical problems (below right).
 However, since the 69 inch diameter turret ring was the same as the Sherman's, the T23's 76mm turret was easily adapted for use on the late 1943 revision of the M4 series.